k3vnb/unitconvert/README.md

 # Unit Convert
-### This is a static site using pure HTML & CSS.
+### This is a static site using pure HTML & Javascript.
 10/16/17
 ### by **Kevin Boyle & Zach Marston**

 ### Description: